EEMCS-EE-BSS

 She studied Technical Medicine and Health Sciences at the University of Twente.
 After graduation, Annemieke started working as a PhD at the department of Health Technology and Services Research (HTSR) at the University of Twente.
 Here she worked on individualizing the breast cancer follow-up based on individual time-dependent risk profiles, resulting in a.o. the INFLUENCE nomogram.
 Her thesis received the prize for best oncology thesis in the Netherlands of 2018/2019.

 As PI, Annemieke coordinates several large projects on self-management and decision support for oncology, such as the KWF PARTNR project for optimal cancer-related fatigue treatment and the €6.32M 4TU research program RECENTRE on lifestyle and risk-based monitoring.
 In 2020 she was awarded a NWO/ZonMW veni grant for researching dynamic models to predict, monitor and make recommendations for the late effects after breast cancer.
 She was selected as Young Academy member of the University of Twente in 2022.
-Additionally, Annemieke was awarded with the Royal Academy of Science (KNAW) Early Career Award for innovative and original research (2022) and the Henk Stassen Award for connecting medical and technical sciences (2023).
+Additionally, Annemieke was awarded with the Royal Academy of Science (KNAW) Early Career Award for innovative and original research (2022), the Henk Stassen Award for connecting medical and technical sciences (2023) and the BOOG (Borstkanker Onderzoek Groep) Young Investigator Award for excellence in breast cancer research (2024).
+Her expertise in digital oncology research is recognized internationally with invited presentations and participation in multiple juries, and invited participation in an Innovation Mission by the Dutch government on digital health and cancer to India in 2023.
+She is also Associate Editor of the Journal of Cancer Survivorship.
 Annemieke is married and has three kids.

 WORK EXPERIENCE